LGBT MARRIAGE VISA AUSTRALIA

-This. offshore Prospective Marriage Visa is available to same sex couples and the LGBT Community in Australia.
-To satisfy criteria for a marriage visa the relationship should be genuine.
+The offshore Prospective Marriage Visa is available to same sex couples and the LGBT Community.
+To satisfy criteria for a marriage visa the relationship should be genuine and continuing.

-At a minimum you must have met your finance in person; if you have only met online this is not enough to satisfy the visa requirements.
-It does not matter where you have met; in Australia or abroad is not important, but you should have met and have evidence to verify the meeting took place.
+At a minimum you must have met your fiancé in person; if you have only met online this is not enough to satisfy the visa requirements.
+It does not matter where you have met in Australia or abroad is not important, but you should have met in person and have evidence to verify the meeting took place.

 Which Partner Visa Is Best For You?

 There are several visa options to choose from.
-Is your Fiancé overseas or maybe you are planning to get married?
-When deciding which visa is best for you, ensure you engage a professional who can offer, up to date and clear advice.
+Is your Fiancé overseas and have you discussed marriage?
+When deciding which visa is best, ensure you engage a professional who can offer, up to date and clear advice.
 Our expert, LGBT immigration consultants are knowledgeable and registered with MARA, the governing body of migration agents in Australia.

 LGBT - Can We Get A Visa